okta/okta.github.io/_source/_reference/okta_expression_language/index.md

   Array variable: `app.profile.groups.whitelist`
 * group_expression<br />
   Attribute name: `"groups.profile.groupType"`<br />
-  Okta EL string containing an if condition: `"(group.objectClass == 'okta:windows_security_principal') ?
+  Okta EL string containing an if condition: `"(group.objectClass[0] == 'okta:windows_security_principal') ?
 'AD: ' + group.profile.windowsDomainQualifiedName : 'Okta: ' + group.name"`<br /><br />If *okta:windows_security_principal* is true for
-  the user, the function returns an array of group names with the prefix `AD:`; otherwise, the function returns an array of group names with the prefix `Okta:`.
+  a group, the function returns the group name  prefixed with `AD:`; otherwise, the function returns the group name prefixed with `Okta:`.
 * limit<br />
-   Number between 1 and 100, inclusive in string format: `"50"`.<br />
+   Integer between 1 and 100, inclusive: `50`.<br />
-   Okta EL string containing a condition that evaluates to a number: `app.profile.maxLimit < 100 ? app.profile.maxLimit : 100`.<br /><br /> If the maximum group limit in the profile is less than 100, return that number of groups; otherwise, return 100 groups.
+   Okta EL expression containing a condition that evaluates to an integer: `app.profile.maxLimit < 100 ? app.profile.maxLimit : 100`.<br /><br /> If the maximum group limit in the profile is less than 100, return that number of groups; otherwise, return up to 100 groups.

 ### Time Functions